-Bathroom sinks and tubs usually become slow and blocked for different reasons than kitchen sinks, so you have to deal with them in different ways.
-For cleaning bathroom drains, ordinary table salt can be a very effective ingredient in your toolbox.
+For cleaning bathroom drains, ordinary table salt can be very effective.
 Pour at least one tablespoon of salt into your bathroom drain followed by ¼ cup of plain white vinegar, and let it sit for an hour.
-Then, run HOT water to clear out the all of the loosened substances from the drain.
-For best results do this a second time.
+Then, run hot water to clear out the loosened substances from the drain.
+For best results, do this a second time.

-Grease build-up in your kitchen sink drain can be remedied with liquid dish detergent and a large volume of boiling water.
+Grease build-up in your kitchen sink drain can be remedied with liquid dish detergent and a lot of boiling water.
 Put a big pot of water on the stove and bring it to a boil.
-Squirt a generous amount of dish liquid (at least a tablespoon) directly into your drain and pour the boiling water into the drain, a little at a time.
+Squirt at least a tablespoon of dish liquid directly into your drain.
+Pour the boiling water into the drain, just a little at a time.
 The rapidly boiling water will melt grease deposits while the detergent helps to dissolve grease and oil and allow the boiling water to flush it away.
-You may want to repeat this process two to three times if the grease build-up is substantial.
+If the grease build-up is substantial, repeat this process two to three more times.

-It may seem obvious, but simply putting hot water down your kitchen and bathroom sink drains at least weekly can go a long way to keeping them clean and clear.
-For the kitchen sink, hot water will help to melt and flush away light grease deposits.
-Bathroom drains also benefit from very hot water, since you normally wouldn’t use such hot water for washing your hands or face.
+Simply pouring hot water down your kitchen and bathroom sink drains once a week can go a long way.
+For the kitchen sink, hot water will help melt and flush away light grease deposits.
+Bathroom drains benefit from very hot water because it can remove excess residue and gunk.

-Conversely, when running your garbage disposal, run copious amounts of COLD water down the drain, not hot.
-Cold water will keep oils and grease in a solid state so they can be broken up by the disposal, whereas hot water will melt and soften grease and encourage it to coat the inside of your drain.
-Only use hot water after you have already run the disposal to help remove any grease deposits that may have formed when you were washing pots and pans.
+When running your garbage disposal, run copious amounts of cold water down the drain.
+Cold water will keep oils and grease in a solid state so they can be broken up by the disposal; hot water will only melt and soften grease and encourage it to coat the garbage disposal.